CodePosse/WCAG-Brute-Force/README.md

 Please let me know if you'd like to contribute to this [repo], this is based mainly on what I currently deal with.

+## WCAG Considerations
+- Images require alt with a value, do not use titles
+- Iframes require titles
+- ABBR elements for abbreviation explanations HTML
+- Specifying a max character width helps wrap text
+- tab key nav can be reset to respect the linear DOM order and should have a focus bg color
+- All links need to be visually distinct, ie underlined or made to look like a CTA
+- Default font size is 16px, never go below 11px for AA.
+AAA demands smallest can be 16px
+- Try to avoid area wraps with a tags "block links"
+- Never use `content:` in CSS, screenreaders can't see it

 ### Indemnification
 I make no warranty that this will fix everything, but there is a lot it can help with.